icopy-site/awesome/docs/awesome/static-analysis.md

 <h2 id="nodejs">Node.js</h2>

+- [lockfile-lint](https://github.com/lirantal/lockfile-lint) - Lint an npm or yarn lockfile to analyze and detect security issues
 - [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.